 Edited by Ilaria A. De Pascalis, Judith Keilbach and Maria Francesca Piredda

-Ilaria A. De Pascalis, Judith Keilbach, Maria Francesca Piredda, Introduction
+Ilaria A. De Pascalis, Judith Keilbach and Maria Francesca Piredda, Introduction

 Ulrike Mothes, Video Memories Of Diaspora: Searching for Identity in Between Homelands

 Transcultural studies often theorize third world diaspora from within the dominant Western context, and its relation to the culture of their postcolonial home.
 This essay takes on a reversed perspective, aiming to examine filmic representations of two young Western subjects in third world countries.
 The filmmakers Thomas Brück and Bentley Brown spent their formative years as members of Western diaspora families in Mexico and Chad.
 Using the medium of film, their work navigates cultures — as the works of certain subaltern immigrant artists and filmmakers in the West do.
 By analysing their personal documentaries Third Culture Kid and Oustaz, the essay investigates their cinematic means of negotiating transcultural identity across geopolitical borders.
 Special emphasis is given to the employment of home video material to reconstruct and represent memory.

 Maja Figge, ‘Actions of the Eyes of the Fleeing’?
 Refections on the In/Visibility of Harraga Videos